idkr-client/idkr/README.md

 - Advanced customizability (settings and userscripts)
 - Constructive to the community (open source and MIT license)

+this forks extra features:
+- electron version 9.4.4
+- yeeted menutimer

+should be up to date with mixaz's master

 ## Supported Platforms
 | Platform | File Type |
 |-|-|